padok-team/dojo-guestbook/README.md

 ### Why

 We wan't to fix our app and give it some persistent storage.
 However, Redis is a stateful application, a bit more complex than our simple webservice.
 You could write your own manifests for its deployment, but we would certainly make some mistakes.
-Let use what the community offers us!
+Let's use what the community offers us!

-Helm is tool which helps us
+[Helm](https://helm.sh/) is a tool that helps us

 - Generate manifests from YAML templates.
 You can reduce the boilerplate of your code, reduce repetition etc...
 - Manage our deployments as "packages", and distribute or use remote packages made by the community.